What Do Cats See When They Look at Humans? Surprising Facts

 Whenever you come back home from work, your cat greets you at the door.
 They happily jump on your lap when you call out her name.
 Although your cat may not recognize you as her owner via sight, she knows you in a way broader sense.

 That’s why whenever some visitor tries to get friendly with your cat, she only treats you as her owner with more affection than visitors.
-As she recognizes you by following cues:
+She recognizes you by following cues:

 • Voice: Although most cats don’t answer when you call their names, they can still differentiate between you and an unknown person’s voice.

-• Smell: Your cat may recognize your specific perfumes, shampoos, or even your own scent because cats have 200 million more odour sensors than humans have.
+• Smell: Your cat may recognize your specific perfumes, shampoos, or even your own scent because cats have 200 million more odor sensors than humans have.

 • Actions: Your cat also recognizes your footsteps’ sound when you’re walking around the home.
 Moreover, cats can also recognize food pouring into a dish when you prepare their dinner.